snahal04/Mastering-Linux-Admin/File System/readme.md

 * `find Desktop/ -name "sysadmin.txt"` Helps you to find any file with filename if it is available. `find . -name "filename"` `.` represent pwd.

+# Changing password of the user

+* `passwd username` Only root can change password

+# Wildcards

+* `*` Represent zero or more characters
+* `?` Represent a single character
+* `[]` Represent a range of characters

+For example, let's create some files `touch abc1.txt abc2.txt abc3hh.txt` so in order to remove all those file starting with abc in a single command `rm abc*` To create 10 files in one line `touch abc{1..9}.txt` to check the result do `ls -ltr ? abc*` in your system. to remove files `rm abc{1..9}*`.

+# Bonus

+* `man ls` or `man rm` or `man <inbuilt command>` you can check the manual to know in the deep of any command use space to view more and q to quit
+* `ls --help` or `rm --help` to check help which gives short details of a particular command you want.

+You can cover the theory topic such as Linux system file types from <a href="https://www.geeksforgeeks.org/linux-file-system/" target="_blank">Linux system file GFG Article</a>